praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 <br>

 ***What does it do?***
-- Performs a mouse click on the *patient card* of the patient associated with the specified `INDEX`.
+- Performs a mouse click on the *Patient Card* of the patient associated with the specified `INDEX`.
     - This displays all information about the patient within the *contact card*.
     - It also filters the *doctors list* to only show doctors assigned to this patient.

 ***Examples***
 - `sp 1`
-    - Performs a mouse click on the *patient card* of the patient with displayed index of 1.
+    - Performs a mouse click on the *Patient Card* of the patient with displayed index of 1.

 <div markdown="span" class="alert alert-info">
     :information_source:    <strong>If your <em>doctors list</em> seems to disappear</strong> after entering this command, fret not!
 Click